-Three main elements are need for plant growth: nitrogen (N) to encourage good growth, phosphorus (P) for root growth and potassium (K) for fruit and flowers.
+Three main elements are needed for plant growth: nitrogen (N) to encourage good growth, phosphorus (P) for root growth and potassium (K) for fruit and flowers.

-Apples need nitrogen fertiliser annually, with culinary apples requiring more nitrogen than dessert varieties.
+Apples and young pear trees need nitrogen fertiliser annually, with culinary apples requiring more nitrogen than dessert varieties.
 To put this theory into practice, simply choose any one of the methods below.
 And, for dessert apples, apply an additional 25g per sq m (¾oz per sq yd) of sulphate of potash every three years.

-Method one: Each year, use a potassium-rich general fertiliser (rose fertiliser for example) each year in late winter as directed by the manufacturer.
+Method one: Each year, use a potassium-rich general fertiliser (rose fertiliser for example) in late winter as directed by the manufacturer.

 Method two: Each year, use Growmore fertiliser.
 Apply 100g per sq m (3oz per sq yd) for dessert apples in bare soil and 140g per sq m (4oz per sq yd) for dessert apples in grass.
 For cooking apples, use 50 percent more.